BGCG/project3/README.md

 ![within_expiry](/assets/images/within_exp.jpg)

-* Expiration is only accurate for GMT timezone
+* Expiration checker is only accurate for GMT timezone

 ### Exit or restart